pragavigithub/20251006_BarCode_dev/GRPO_TEMPLATES_FIX.md

 - ✅ Can create new GRPO documents
 - ✅ GRPO detail page loads (`/grpo/detail/<id>`)
 - ✅ No template errors in console
+- ✅ Templates remain in module directory (no copying needed)

 ---